aerotron1/Dash-app/README.md

 List the ready features here:

-- View the list of Albums by specifying the id. ????
+- View the visualised versiion of data in graphs.

 ## Screenshots